debadutta-patra/pyTRACTnmr/README.md

 2.  **Process**:
     *   Use the **Processing** tab to adjust phase correction sliders.
     *   Drag the **green selection box** on the top spectrum plot to define the integration region (Start/End ppm).
+    *   Select nodes for polynomial baseline correction using the **Pick Nodes** button.
 3.  **Fit**:
     *   Switch to the **Fitting** tab.
     *   Input experimental parameters (Field Strength, CSA, etc.).
     *   Set the number of **Bootstraps** (e.g., 1000).
     *   Click **"Calculate Tau_c"**.
+    *   (Optional) Check the sliding window analysis to calculate $\tau_c$ across the spectral width.
 4.  **Export**:
     *   Right-click the results table to **Export Table to CSV**.
+    *   Click the export options in **Fitting** tab to generate a CSV file and python script for publication-quality plotting.

 ## Dependencies